 It’s advantages also continue when wearing it as a shorter girl, by manifesting a look that defines itself at the waist and makes it more compelling.
 And a defined waistline on your skirt is a petite girl’s best friend, because you can move that waistline wherever you like and give yourself a more flattering proportion.

-So these are just a few of the many, many more ways that you can make these styles work for you, because nothing can get in the way of us shorter girls.
+So these are just a few of the many, many more ways that you can make these styles work for you, because nothing gets in the way of us shorter girls.